tanmaysalunke/swm-twitter-sentiment/README.md

-# Twitter Sentiment Analysis Using Neural Networks
+# Twitter Sentiment Analysis

-This project contains code for processing text, creating features, and conducting sentiment analysis with Neural Networks.
+This project contains code for processing text, creating features, and conducting sentiment analysis.
 We specifically use LSTM (Long Short-Term Memory networks) to train our models, achieving a test accuracy of 79%.

 ## Setup Instructions